Proving a Defective Product Claim May Be More Difficult Than You Think

 Charles J. Argento & Associates has been providing legal counsel to Houston area residents affected by product defects for many years and has helped those clients achieve positive outcomes.

-If you or a loved one has suffered personal injury because of a dangerous defective product, we invite you to contact us at the law office of Charles J. Argento at (713) 225-5050 to arrange your free initial consultation.
+If you or a loved one has suffered personal injury because of a dangerous defective product, we invite you to contact us at the law office of Charles J. Argento & Associates at (713) 225-5050 to arrange your free initial consultation.

 Seeking Damages for Defective Products